duckduckgo/zeroclickinfo-longtail/quora-crawler/README.md

 1. We make 1 req/sec (amortized)
 2. Peak is 20 req/sec
 3. Data is saved in quote.sqlite3
-4. All downloaded and parsed files are stored in archive.tar to reduce the load on the file system.
+4. All downloaded and parsed files are stored in ''archive.tar'' to reduce the load on the file system.

 ### TODO